-The Gavathiotis laboratory's research aims to elucidate and target molecular signaling mechanisms of cell death and cell survival that are deregulated in cancer and other diseases.
-Our goal is to translate our mechanistic and structural insights of protein interactions into novel pharmacological strategies and chemical probes that can be used for target validation and serve as the basis for novel therapeutics.
+The Gavathiotis laboratory aims to investigate and target mechanisms of protein-protein interactions in cell death and cell survival signaling, which are deregulated in cancer and other diseases.
+In this effort, we develop novel pharmacological strategies and chemical probes that can be used for target validation and serve as the basis for novel therapeutics.
 By operating at the interface of chemistry and biology, and developing innovative approaches, our goal is to advance our understanding of biological processes and provide new opportunities for drug discovery and development.
 To achieve our goal, we take an interdisciplinary approach using chemical synthesis, structure-based design, structural biology (NMR and X-ray crystallography), biochemistry, cellular and in vivo pharmacology.

 Molecular Mechanisms of BCL-2 Family Proteins in Cell Death Regulation